brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

        <int>         <dbl> <dbl>  <dbl>
     1     22          5513 0.744 0.0611

-## Estimated relative effect of thrombectomy across stroke types
+## Estimated average relative treatment effect of thrombectomy across stroke types

 ### Early

-Model estimates for trials of thrombectomy in early stroke are shown in the following table.
+The model estimate for the average relative treatment effect of thrombectomy for early stroke is summarized in the following table.

     # A tibble: 1 × 5
       median   mad   low  high prob_pos
        <dbl> <dbl> <dbl> <dbl>    <dbl>
-    1  0.727 0.113 0.493 0.964     1.00
+    1  0.728 0.115 0.487 0.967        1

-These values correspond to an estimated 107% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 63.8% to 162%).
-The expected effect of thrombectomy on 90 day functional independence in the next early stroke trial is shown in the following table.
+When translated from the log odds scale, these values correspond to an estimated 107% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 62.8% to 163%).
+The probability of a positive average relative treatment effect of thrombectomy for this patient population is estimated by the model to be 100%.

-    # A tibble: 1 × 5
-      median   mad   low  high prob_pos
-       <dbl> <dbl> <dbl> <dbl>    <dbl>
-    1  0.730 0.175 0.198  1.25    0.990

-The probability of thrombectomy improving the odds of functional independence at 90 days in a new trial was estimated to be 99%.

-Bayesian I^2 is shown in the following table.

-    # A tibble: 1 × 4
-      median   mad      low  high
-       <dbl> <dbl>    <dbl> <dbl>
-    1  0.140 0.180 0.000182 0.666

 ### Large

-Model estimates for trials of thrombectomy in large stroke are shown in the following table.
+The model estimate for the average relative treatment effect of thrombectomy for large stroke is summarized in the following table.

     # A tibble: 1 × 5
       median   mad   low  high prob_pos
        <dbl> <dbl> <dbl> <dbl>    <dbl>
-    1   1.01 0.227 0.399  1.46    0.995
+    1   1.01 0.234 0.397  1.52    0.992

-These values correspond to an estimated 176% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 49.1% to 333%).
-The expected effect of thrombectomy on 90 day functional independence in the next large stroke trial is shown in the following table.
+When translated from the log odds scale, these values correspond to an estimated 174% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 48.7% to 360%).
+The probability of a positive average relative treatment effect of thrombectomy for this patient population is estimated by the model to be 99.2%.

-    # A tibble: 1 × 5
-      median   mad    low  high prob_pos
-       <dbl> <dbl>  <dbl> <dbl>    <dbl>
-    1   1.01 0.366 -0.157  2.05    0.961

-The probability of thrombectomy improving the odds of functional independence at 90 days in a new trial was estimated to be 96.1%.

-Bayesian I^2 is shown in the following table.

-    # A tibble: 1 × 4
-      median   mad     low  high
-       <dbl> <dbl>   <dbl> <dbl>
-    1  0.327 0.357 0.00159 0.878

 ### Late

-Model estimates for trials of thrombectomy in late stroke are shown in the following table.
+The model estimate for the average relative treatment effect of thrombectomy for late stroke is summarized in the following table.

     # A tibble: 1 × 5
       median   mad    low  high prob_pos
        <dbl> <dbl>  <dbl> <dbl>    <dbl>
-    1  0.971 0.394 0.00580  1.82    0.976
+    1  0.950 0.378 0.0158  1.75    0.977

-These values correspond to an estimated 164% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 0.581% to 515%).
-The expected effect of thrombectomy on 90 day functional independence in the next late stroke trial is shown in the following table.
+When translated from the log odds scale, these values correspond to an estimated 159% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 1.59% to 476%).
+The probability of a positive average relative treatment effect of thrombectomy for this patient population is estimated by the model to be 97.7%.

-    # A tibble: 1 × 5
-      median   mad   low  high prob_pos
-       <dbl> <dbl> <dbl> <dbl>    <dbl>
-    1  0.958 0.809 -1.22  2.96    0.856

-The probability of thrombectomy improving the odds of functional independence at 90 days in a new trial was estimated to be 85.6%.

-Bayesian I^2 is shown in the following table.

-    # A tibble: 1 × 4
-      median   mad   low  high
-       <dbl> <dbl> <dbl> <dbl>
-    1  0.715 0.171 0.306 0.931

 ### Basilar

-Model estimates for trials of thrombectomy in basilar stroke are shown in the following table.
+The model estimate for the average relative treatment effect of thrombectomy for basilar stroke is summarized in the following table.

     # A tibble: 1 × 5
       median   mad    low  high prob_pos
        <dbl> <dbl>  <dbl> <dbl>    <dbl>
-    1  0.698 0.344 -0.213  1.50    0.948
+    1  0.700 0.339 -0.172  1.43    0.956

-These values correspond to an estimated 101% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI -19.2% to 348%).
-The expected effect of thrombectomy on 90 day functional independence in the next basilar stroke trial is shown in the following table.
+When translated from the log odds scale, these values correspond to an estimated 101% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI -15.8% to 317%).
+The probability of a positive average relative treatment effect of thrombectomy for this patient population is estimated by the model to be 95.5%.

+## Estimated expected relative treatment effect of thrombectomy in a new trial across stroke type

+The model estimate for the variation in the trial-specific treatment effect of thrombectomy for each stroke type is summarized in the following table.

-    # A tibble: 1 × 5
+    # A tibble: 4 × 5
-      median   mad   low  high prob_pos
+      data    median   mad     low  high
-       <dbl> <dbl> <dbl> <dbl>    <dbl>
+      <chr>    <dbl> <dbl>   <dbl> <dbl>
-    1  0.721 0.691 -1.25  2.61    0.825

-The probability of thrombectomy improving the odds of functional independence at 90 days in a new trial was estimated to be 82.5%.

-Bayesian I^2 is shown in the following table.
+    1 large    0.332 0.284 0.0164  1.26
+    2 early    0.139 0.121 0.00716 0.507
+    3 late     0.751 0.327 0.321   1.83
+    4 basilar  0.664 0.326 0.216   1.63

+When taken together with the estimates for the average relative treatment effects, these estimates of trial-specific treatment effect heterogeneity can be used to calculate the expected relative treatment effect of thrombectomy in a new trial.

-    # A tibble: 1 × 4
+    # A tibble: 4 × 6
-      median   mad   low  high
+      data    median   mad    low  high prob_pos
-       <dbl> <dbl> <dbl> <dbl>
+      <chr>    <dbl> <dbl>  <dbl> <dbl>    <dbl>
-    1  0.802 0.154 0.214 0.962
+    1 large    1.02  0.367 -0.300  2.25    0.956
+    2 early    0.726 0.180  0.191  1.22    0.99
+    3 late     0.951 0.808 -1.17   2.90    0.857
+    4 basilar  0.726 0.708 -1.31   2.36    0.829